IOTA-Ledger/blue-app-iota/README.md

 All warnings on the Ledger are there for a reason, **MAKE SURE TO READ THEM** and refer to this document if there is any confusion.

-- **The IOTA Ledger app is stateful**

-    What this means is that the address index for your IOTA seed is stored in flash memory on the Ledger device.
-Therefore uninstalling the IOTA app will erase these indexes.

-    Don't worry!
-There is no security risk by losing your address indexes and if the IOTA wallet you are using (Ex.
-Trinity or Romeo) has their own cache of the addresses used, you shouldn't notice any issues.

-    However it is still recommended to back up your address indexes before deleting the app.
-(Either by hand through the options menu, or automatically using a wallet - currently not supported).

-- **Ensure the change index is always increasing.**

-    The Ledger generates 5 unique IOTA seeds based on the 24 word mnemonic, and tracks the index for each seed.
-Because the index is stored on the device, you can quickly transfer to a new wallet and initialize your seed faster than scanning every index to find the one that holds your funds.

-    Whenever you sign a transaction with the Ledger it will write whatever the seed-index of the change transaction is into memory on the Ledger.

-    As such it is *strongly recommended* to never use a change index that is lower than an address that has already been used, as this can inadvertently cause address reuse.

-    If a Ledger has a seed-index of 10 in memory, and a new transaction uses the change index of any value lower than 10, it will warn the user and ask "Are you sure?".

 - **Don't rush through signing a transaction.**

     When generating a transaction for the Ledger to sign, you will scroll through each transaction before signing off on the bundle.
 The transaction information will come up in order (while scrolling from left to right).
 The first screen will display the tx type (output, input, or change), as well as the amount.
 The next screen will display the corresponding address for said transaction.
 This will repeat until all transactions have been displayed, then you can select "Approve" or "Deny".

     - All output transactions to 3rd party addresses will say "Output:" and below that "1.56 Mi" (for example).
 "Output" being the key word here.

-        All input transactions will say "Input:", and the final output transaction (the change transaction) will say "Change: [4]" ([4] being the seed-index of the change tx).
-This means the Ledger has verified the address used for the change tx belongs to the Ledger.
+        All input transactions will say "Input: [0]", and the final output transaction (the change transaction) will say "Change: [4]" ([4] being the seed-index of the change tx).
+This means the Ledger has verified the addresses used for inputs as well as the change tx all belong to the Ledger.

-        **If you are not sending all of your funds off of the seed, MAKE SURE one of the tx says "Change".**
+        If the input amount perfectly matches the output amount, there will be no change transaction. **If there is no change transaction, double check that you are sending the proper amount to the proper address because there is no remainder being sent back to your seed.**

-        *Note: When transferring between IOTA Ledger accounts (from one account seed to another) the ledger will not display it as a "Change tx".
-The wallet should first display the address that it intends to send it to on the Ledger (thus verifying it still belongs to the Ledger), and then create the transaction.
+        *Note: When transferring from one seed (controlled by the Ledger device) to another seed (also controlled by the Ledger device) it will not display a "Change tx".
+As such the wallet should first display the address on the new seed that it intends to send it to on the Ledger (thus verifying it belongs to the Ledger), and then create the transaction.
 The user would then verify in the transaction that the "Output:" tx is in fact going to the address previously displayed on the Ledger.*

 - **Verify ALL information in a transaction and NEVER re-sign a transaction.**